It’s been more than a year since the latest version of the 12-inch MacBook made it to market. We’re ready for the sequel.

 None of the most recent reports, rumors or leaks give any lead as to when we’ll see the 2018 MacBook.
 Of course, we’ll gladly speculate based on the previous three releases of Apple’s 12-inch laptop.

 In 2015, Apple released the first MacBook during April, directly following a March keynote.
-That’s a largely odd time for Apple to release a device, but it’s happened before.
+That’s a largely odd time for Apple to release a device, but that obviously didn’t happen this time.

 Beyond that, it’s anyone’s guess as to when we’ll see the 2018 MacBook.
 We’ll look out for new rumors or announcements and update this article as soon as the MacBook 2018 release date begins to grow clearer.